I wrote a post some time ago titled: 30 Basic Points on Economics.

 Now you have a shortage of water in a disaster area – because politicians are more interested in pointing fingers and calling out “greed” than they are getting water to people that need it.

-Now you are into politics.
+But now you are into politics.

 And who cares about politics.